 How do basil and mint differ in flavor?

-Of the many varieties of basil, sweet basil is the most popular one for western cooking.
+Of the wide varieties of basil, sweet basil is the most popular one for western cooking.
 This is the Mediterranean version of the herb and is also called Genovese basil.
 Its complex, sweet aroma contains notes of anise and clove with a mild peppery flavor that is easier to detect when the herb is used fresh.

-Much like basil, drying mutes the brightness of fresh mint and leaves a flavor that is more muddled but still recognizable.
+Like basil, drying mutes the brightness of fresh mint and leaves a flavor that is more muddled but still recognizable.

-Can basil be used in place of mint and vice versa?
+Can basil be used in place of mint?
+And vice versa?